canalplus/rx-player/doc/api/Miscellaneous/DASH_WASM_Parser.md

 --

-To "link" the RxPlayer to the parser, you will need to call the `addFeatures` static function on the RxPlayer build, like any other feature.
+To "link" the RxPlayer to the parser, you will need to call the `addFeatures` static function on the RxPlayer, like any other feature.

 ```js
 import RxPlayer from "rx-player/minimal";